Baby Bathtubs: The Yay to the Nay

 I wish I could say that I found this to be true, because my baby has a bad case of acid reflux.
 I don’t know if it’s because my baby is too small (she was born at about 7 lbs and is now only a little over 9 lbs) but I found it impossible to hold her upright in the tub while being able to wash her body.
 Every picture I looked at seemed like the baby was already in a stage where s/he could sit up or at least support her/his head.
 When I used it, mine couldn’t do either, so call into question the idea that it can be used for tiny babies.

-It’s possible that in a few months, the tub becomes the best thing ever.
+It’s possible that in a few months, the Tummy Tub becomes the best thing ever.
 But I was looking for something to bathe my newborn.
 Perhaps I will revisit this tub in the future.

-VERDICT: NAY (for now, and definitely for newborns)
+VERDICT on the Original Tummy Tub Bath: NAY (for now, and definitely not for newborns)

 Originally, I was only going to review the three bath tubs above, but I didn’t feel like I had anything in my possession that I was comfortable washing the baby in and recommending.
 So, Alpha Mom also invested in the Boon Naked Collapsible Baby Bathtub to review.